Midway

 -Everyday Feminism

-If the victim does leave the abusive relationship, never pass on information about his or her whereabouts to anyone.
+If the victim does leave the abusive relationship, never pass on information about his or her whereabouts to anyone.1 in 4 gay men experience domestic violence.

 US Department of Health and Human Services